 Soon the tour ended, and I was left feeling a little disappointed that I hadn’t seen more of the house.
 But this tour was always meant to be a side dish, not the main entrée.
 After a quick look through the gift shop, where I was tempted to buy several things that I wouldn’t have been able to fit onto the bike, I made my way back to the shuttle and returned to the bike.

 Since I never un-geared, getting set back up to hit the road was quick and easy, and soon I was on the scenic drive through the Estate’s grounds.
 One Canadian goose thought I was unwelcome, and ran out in front of me in attempt to get me to leave.

 Without further incident, I left the grounds and rode into Biltmore Village, where I stopped at a McDonalds for lunch.
-As I listened to the sounds of the only grand piano in a US McDonalds, I decided that instead of continuing on to Tellico Plains, I’d spend the night in town using the rest of the day to fix the bike and get myself a new phone.
+As I listened to the sounds of the grand piano play cover versions of pop songs in what had to be the fanciest McDonalds in the US, I decided that instead of continuing on to Tellico Plains, I’d spend the night in town using the rest of the day to fix the bike and get myself a new phone.

 I checked into a nearby Hampton Inn and promptly unloaded the Bike.
 Without taking a moment to rest, I headed to the AT&T store I had passed along the way.
 Although it took longer than I thought it should have, I walked away with a new and working cell phone.
 With one task down, I made my way to Autozone to pick up some brake fluid.

 Shopping done, I hurried back to the hotel as the first snowflakes began to blow in.
 Again using the hotel’s overhang for shelter, I broke open my toolkit and set to work removing the caliper and bleeding the system.
 It didn’t take long, fortunate since the temps continued to drop and the winds blew snow onto me.
 With my hands starting to shake from the cold, I quickly reassembled the bike and rushed inside to warm up.